eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xpath/README.md

 ```
 A simple xpath query to fetch the Azimut value does not work as it does not adress the namespace.

-**.rules**
+** Rules File**
 ```php
 val azimuth = transform("XPATH", "/PTZStatus/AbsoluteHigh/azimuth/text()", testXml.toString)
 ```

-To Adress the namespace in the query there are two ways, one simple which may not work in complex xml and one full qualified.
+To Address the namespace in the query there are two ways one full qualified path and a simple paht which may not work in complex XML.

-**.rules**
+**Rules File**
 ```php
 val testXml ="<PTZStatus version=\"2.0\" xmlns=\"http://www.hikvision.com/ver20/XMLSchema\" ><AbsoluteHigh><elevation>0</elevation><azimuth>450</azimuth><absoluteZoom>10</absoluteZoom></AbsoluteHigh></PTZStatus>"
 // Simple